(Second Selection Process 2019 – 2021)

 - Most recent official English transcript of grades at IMBA

-- Two recommendations completed by two IMBA faculty members (required if you apply for HHL and GEM)
+- Two academic letters of recommendation completed by two IMBA faculty members (required if you apply for HHL and GEM)

 - GMAT score (required if you apply for HHL)

-- Undergraduate Degree Certificate (required if you apply for HHL)
+- Undergraduate Degree Certificate (required if you apply for HHL and GEM)

 - Further proof of language proficiency

 *Please note that incomplete application documents will not be considered.

 5. Selection on Paper

 - The initial selection is based on your application.
 Candidates who do not make it to the selection interviews are notified by email by the end of February 2020.

 6. Selection Interviews

 - Qualified students will be invited to an interview for the final selection.

 - The candidates are invited for personal/group interviews of around 15-20 minutes (subject to change) with the IMBA Dual Degree Selection Committee on February 24, 2020 (subject to change).
 The committee consists of the Director of the IMBA Program and other faculty members.

 - Within 1 week after the last interview, the Program Manager will inform all interviewees of the outcome.
 The selected students will hear for what destination they have been selected.

 - The evaluation is based on a combination of following criteria: academic result (30%), application documents (30%), selection interview (40%).

 8. Selected Candidates

 - Applicants who have been selected for the Dual Degree program will be contacted per email.
 As soon as selected students have confirmed participation through the Statement of Acceptance in the Dual Degree Program and pay the deposit of NT$20,000**, the files of the selected students will be sent to the partner universities.
 They will have a look at your application and hopefully confirm your admission.